PoojaRam2025/CODSOFT/README.md

 ---

-Getting Started
+🔧 Getting Started

-To run the code on your local machine:
+To run any project on your local machine:

-1. Clone this repository
+1. Clone this repository using git clone

-2. Make sure #Python is installed
+2. Ensure Python 3.x is installed

+3. Open terminal or any IDE

-3. Run the desired .py file
+4. Run the file:

+python filename.py

 ---

-License
+📄 License

-This project is licensed under the MIT License – see the LICENSE file for more details.
+This project is licensed under the MIT License – see the LICENSE file for details.

 ---

-Tags
+🏷️ Tags

-#PythonProjects #BeginnerProjects #PythonBasics #100DaysOfCode #LearnToCode #CodeNewbie #Python3 #OpenSource #DevPortfolio
+#PythonProjects #BeginnerProjects #PythonBasics #LearnPython #100DaysOfCode
+#MiniProjects #Python3 #CodeNewbie #OpenSource #DevPortfolio